arsharaj/resource-books-summary/src/content/docs/books-academic/become_an_expert_software_engineer_marcus_tomlinson.md

 * Browse to your chosen canned hosting site, sign up and create a new project.
 * Enable the bug tracker and add your wish list items to it.
 * Enable the VCS and initialize a new "trunk" or "master" branch.

+### Chapter 6 : Managing a part time work schedule

+**Step 1 - Divide and conquer**

+* Focus your energy on solving just the top item of your release schedule from chapter 4.
+* The problems we face are naturally complex i.e. can be broken down into smaller tasks.
+* First and foremost, you should create a task for research.
+* As long as your current task is well defined, the rest can be reevaluated as you go.
+* Start with a generic list of tasks such as : define api, write tests and implement back end.

+**Step 2 - Practice time management**

+* Good time management is a fundamental skill that every engineer should possess.
+* It is far too easy to procrastinate without a manager, or a team depending on you.
+* In software development, work is quantified in terms of complexity.
+* The complexity of a problem is directly proportional to the time required to solve it.
+* Calculate your work rate by assigning a complexity rating of 1, 2, 3, 5, or 8 to each task.

+**Step 3 - Avoid distractions**

+* While procrastinating can delay your software, distractions can kill it.
+* There are two major forms of distraction you should avoid : physical and digital.
+* If by solving one problem you uncover another, postpone it to a seperate task for later.
+* Avoid premature optimisation.

+**Step 4 - Don't rush**

+* Rushing a task to completion is just as harmful as taking too long to complete it.
+* Put your hobbies on hold, work whenever you can and avoid taking breaks longer than a week.
+* Try to plan a work schedule that exceeds 20 hours.

+**Step 5 - Enjoy yourself**

+* "Professional" development does not necessarily have to mean "boring" development.
+* At the very least, just try to make your code as readable as possible.
+* Have fun, be easy on yourself, and be easy on your code.